rtortori/ld-dockerprimer/README.md

 </details>

 Again, the *nginx* image is not present on your local image repository so the Docker engine will download it from [Docker Hub](http://hub.docker.com).<br>
-This time, we didn't have to specify any command because the *nginx* image has been built so it will run the nginx process as soon as it starts.
+This time, we didn't have to specify any command because the *nginx* image has been built to run the nginx process as soon as it starts.
 We also used the "d" option, which will [daemonize](http://man7.org/linux/man-pages/man3/daemon.3.html) the container (basically run it in background), as well as the "p" option which will map the host OS port 80 to the container process listening port 80 which typical in case of web servers.

 Run the docker ps command, which will show the running containers: